fbpx

 If you’re a hiking enthusiast, Oregon will blow your (wool!) socks off.

-From the classic PNW hikes with moss clinging to giant pines to treks through the high desert and excursions in remote mountain wilderness, there are hiking opportunities for people of all levels and interests.
+From the classic PNW hikes with moss clinging to giant pines to treks through the high desert and excursions in remote mountain wilderness, there are hiking trails and opportunities for people of all levels and interests.

 Here are some of our favorite hikes in Oregon: